kmdouglass/bstore/docs/faq.rst

        can grow and change in the future with minimal difficulty.

 The logic of this interface is described graphically below.
-The raw data on top pass through the Parser and into the database, where they are organized into acquisition groups.
+The raw data on top pass through the Parser and Readers objects and then into the datastore, where they are organized into acquisition groups.
 Each group is identified by a name called a prefix.
 Within the group, a dataset possesses an acquisition ID and a dataset type.
-An acqusition group is a set of datasets that were acquired during an experiment.
+An acqusition group is a set of datasets that were acquired during an experiment with the same prefix.
 A single dataset may optionally contain multiple fields of view (positions), wavelengths (channels), or axial slices.
 The database is therefore a collection of hierarchically arranged datasets, each belonging to a different acquisition group, and each uniquely identified by the conditions of the acquisition.

 .. image:: ../images/dataset_logic.png
    :scale: 50%